-The Harlequin Duck is a designated “Species of Greatest Conservation Need” (Wyoming State Wildlife Action Plan 2010) and little information is available on survivorship, migration movements, and winter habitat use areas.
+The Harlequin Duck is a designated “Species of Greatest Conservation Need” (Wyoming State Wildlife Action Plan 2017), yet little information is available on survivorship, migration movements, and winter habitat use areas.
 These data are needed to manage for the long-term viability of this species in Wyoming.
-Our initial project goal was to conduct an on-site visit to harlequin breeding streams in Wyoming, to begin color banding individuals, and to assess the location for a continued harlequin population monitoring study site.
+Our initial project goals were to conduct an on-site visit to harlequin breeding streams in Wyoming, to begin color banding individuals, and to assess the location for a continued harlequin population monitoring study site.

-The breeding habitat requirements and historical occupancy of breeding streams are well documented for many Rocky Mountain populations of Harlequin Ducks in the US and Canada.
+The breeding habitat requirements and historical occupancy in breeding streams are well documented for many Rocky Mountain populations of Harlequin Ducks in the US and Canada.
 In Wyoming, Harlequin Ducks breed exclusively among mountain streams in the northwestern portion of the state, with significant concentrations in Grand Teton and Yellowstone National Parks, and in the Teton Wilderness on the Bridger-Teton and Shoshone National Forests.
 Harlequin Ducks breeding in the western U.S. and Canada migrate to the Pacific coastline for the winter.
 However, the specific migration routes, timing, and habitat types used during post-breeding activities (i.e., molting, staging, and migration) are much less understood for most western U.S. breeding harlequins.

 In an effort to address these knowledge gaps, we initiated a Harlequin Duck migration study in Wyoming.
 In spring 2016, wildlife biologists and veterinarians from the US and Canada visited harlequin breeding streams to capture pairs and attach cutting edge tracking technology in order to track the migrations and seasonal movements of breeding Harlequin Ducks.
 The male harlequins were equipped with a specialized implantable satellite transmitter, while a small geolocator tracking device was attached the to the leg bands of the females.
 In addition to Wyoming, collaborators tagged pairs of breeding Harlequin Ducks in Montana, Washington, and Alberta, Canada.